Can I get something to eat?

-Nudity is permitted (but not mandatory) anywhere on the grounds on the North and South sides of the lake, except at points where you can be seen from the outside of the property (which are clearly marked): The causeway and the dam are two such places, so bring along a large towel or wrap to cover up when you're crossing these places on the road and trail.
-There are a couple of areas on the hiking trails and near both the North and South gates where covering up is required.
+Nudity is permitted (but not mandatory) anywhere on the grounds on the North and South sides of the lake, except at points where you can be seen from the outside of the property (which are clearly marked): The causeway and the dam are two such places, so bring along a towel or wrap to cover up when you're crossing these places on the road and trail.
+There are a couple of stretches near both the North and South gates where covering up is required.
 Look for posted signs warning you when to cover up.

 Just remember: always have a towel or wrap with you to lay down between your bum and the surface on which you're intending to sit!